NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/presentation issues/Home and away. UI design pattern for supporting end-user security.md

 ## Approach

 Qualitative description of visual design patterns based on cognitive science literature and on the result of a focus group:
-- [[mental models]] are described as internal models of the external world
+- [[mental model]] are described as internal models of the external world
 - Their crucial feature is that they mimic the causal structure of some real world entity or process
 - Creating the right mental model could improve the attitude of the end-user towards his/her own digital security